Best Hub Services Platforms: ConnectiveRx vs AssistRx vs CareMetx vs EVERSANA

 Verdict

 ConnectiveRx is the safest choice for proven, high-volume operational excellence in mature therapeutic areas — the “institutional” hub.
-Its scale advantage (600+ programs, 90M patients) is real and matters in fast-enrollment, high-PA-burden launches.
+Its breadth matters in fast-enrollment, high-PA-burden launches, but exact scale metrics should be validated directly in the RFP.

 CareMetx is the right call when the commercial team is technically sophisticated and wants rich hub data flowing into its own systems — or when outcomes-based contracting (OutcomeRx) is part of the strategy.
 Also the clearest choice for vendor transitions.